darthvandor13/CSC212-Virtual-Storyteller/README.md

 ## Section 2: Dialogflow CX AI Storyteller Agent Setup

 This section details the setup for the current core of the virtual storyteller, which uses Google Cloud Dialogflow CX with a GCS Data Store for Retrieval-Augmented Generation (RAG).
+This agent functions independently and represents the advanced storytelling backend.
 *(This content is adapted from the README of the [ai-storyteller-agent-config](https://github.com/darthvandor13/ai-storyteller-agent-config) repository).*

 ### 2.1.
 Project Overview (Dialogflow CX Agent)